JonasSamuelsson/Handyman/src/Handyman.DataContractValidator/docs/index.md

 ### Objects

 Properties of the actual type decorated with `JsonIgnoreAttribute` will be ignored.
-Recursive types can only be validated against other types and not anonymous objects.

 ``` csharp
 typeof(MyObject)